 Panel alignment.
 The panel alignment system can correct for convergence errors, which are almost an inevitability in a three-chip light engine.
 As the projector is used and components age, there may be some tiny shifts in the positioning of the LCD panels used to create the image.
 Using the panel alignment system, you can correct for these shifts without sending the projector out for service, thereby reducing downtime and expense.

-2D picture quality.
+Key Features of the Epson 6030UB2D picture quality.
 The best reason to purchase the 6030UB, hands down, is image quality.
 The 2D picture from the 6030UB is high in contrast, impressively three-dimensional, and after calibration has spot-on accurate color.
 Thanks to an aggressive and effective automatic iris, the 6030UB offers the best black level performance found in any projector in its price range, period.
 Detail is sharp and clear even without the use of Super Resolution, though that technology can make detail pop even more than it already does.
 Frame interpolation is very effective at reducing judder in 24p material, and shows few artifacts.

 3D picture quality.
 If you care about 3D theater, the 6030UB delivers a compelling experience.
 The 3D image from the 6030UB has no noticeable flicker, almost zero crosstalk, and is bright enough to display on large screens.
 That last point is crucial; insufficient brightness is a major cause of headaches and eye strain when watching 3D movies and video.
 The 6030UB's 3D Dynamic mode is bright enough to power a 100' diagonal 1.3 gain screen at over 16 fL.
 That measurement was obtained using the Low 3D brightness setting and already accounts for light loss from the 3D glasses.
 Using those same settings, the Medium brightness setting is just about bright enough for a 120' diagonal screen.
 To top things off, Frame Interpolation is available in all 3D image modes.